terekli/BotSlice/README.md

 ## Current State
 The code takes in standard STL file as input, and generate contours at each slicing layer defined by another layer_thickness input.
 A figure is generated for each sliced layer, showcasing all the individual closed contours.
+Normal vector is then used to create a matrix map, identifying the solid geometry.

 ## Demo
 Rendered illustration of a grid structure STL input with 1 mm thickness: